-If you fit a rear-facing child seat to the front passenger seat, the front passenger front and side airbags must be disabled.
+If you fit a rear-facing child seat to the front passenger seat, the front passenger airbag must be de-activated.

-Fig. 25 In the glove box there is key switch for disabling and enabling the airbags on the front passenger side
+Fig. 25 In the glove compartment: switch for enabling and disabling front passenger airbag

 Fig. 26 Warning lamp for deactivated passenger airbag in centre console